 How Bedbug Dogs Can Be Amazingly Effective In The War On Bedbugs

 Bedbugs.
 Just the words may make you start to squirm.
 Itchy, inflamed bedbug bites are annoying and embarrassing.
 Unfortunately, bedbugs are (still) rampant, no matter how clean you keep your home.
 They can also be awfully hard to detect, whether in private houses, hotels, dorms, or even upscale secondhand shops.
 The good news is that entomology scent detection canines (AKA “bedbug dogs”) have an excellent success rate when they – and their human handlers -- are professionally, skillfully trained.
+If you suspect you have bedbugs, it may be time to call your local exterminator and talk to them about having a bedbug dog sniff them out.
 Find out more.

 Why use dogs to inspect for bedbugs?